Miserlou/Karla/README.md

 #### Player Sheets

 All new players are given a **player sheet**.
 Player sheets are _permanent_.
-Allow players to track all of their mission results and to earn commendations for performing various achievements during play.
+It allows players to track all of their mission results and to earn commendations for performing various achievements during play.

 ## Rules